 Ryan, an enthusiastic rock-music lover and self-proclaimed cool guy who gives the dorkiest smiles.

-Award Snub: Despite massive critical acclaim and developing a dedicated following, the only award the show was ever even nominated for during its entire run was "Best Special Production" at the 2020 Annie Awards, which it lost to How to Train Your Dragon: Homecoming.
+Award Snub: Despite its critical acclaim and developing a dedicated following, the only award the show was ever even nominated for during its entire run was "Best Special Production" at the 2020 Annie Awards, where "Book 1: The Perennial Child" lost to How to Train Your Dragon: Homecoming.

 All of Chrome Canyon's compositions for the series, but specifically the main themes for each season.
 Book 1's "Running Away" crafts an enchanting, otherworldly atmosphere with an underlying feeling of horror.
 Book 2's "Cracked Reflection" is ethereal and dream-like, reflecting the strange and fantastic cars awaiting the passengers.
 Book 3's "Join the Apex" paints the image of a violent, righteous uprising.